mohamedhayibor/read-github-issues/README.md

 # read-github-issues ![](https://img.shields.io/badge/status-stable-green.svg)

-This module will automatically open already submitted issues on any repos in Github.
+This module will automatically open the freshest issues on any repos in Github.

 ## Installation
 ```sh